naowalrahman/aucta/README.md

 (Work in Progress)

 Aucta is a web platform for hosting and participating in real-time auctions.
+You can create auctions with start and end dates, provide a URL to an image of what you're auctioning, place bids, and see realtime updates to the bid price on the bid page!

 ## Features